Skip navigation

 Causes

-Mutations in the NYX and CACNA1F genes cause the complete and incomplete forms of X-linked congenital stationary night blindness, respectively.
+Variants (also called mutations) in the NYX gene cause the complete form of X-linked congenital stationary night blindness, and variants in the CACNA1F gene cause the incomplete form.
 The proteins produced from these genes play critical roles in the retina.

-Within the retina, the NYX and CACNA1F proteins are located on the surface of light-detecting cells called photoreceptors.
+Within the retina, the CACNA1F protein is located on light-detecting cells called photoreceptors.
+The NYX protein is located on cells called bipolar cells, which relay signals to other retinal cells.
 The retina contains two types of photoreceptor cells: rods and cones.
 Rods are needed for vision in low light.
 Cones are needed for vision in bright light, including color vision.
-The NYX and CACNA1F proteins ensure that visual signals are passed from rods and cones to other retinal cells called bipolar cells, which is an essential step in the transmission of visual information from the eyes to the brain.
+The NYX and CACNA1F proteins ensure that visual signals are passed from rods and cones to bipolar cells, which is an essential step in the transmission of visual information from the eyes to the brain.

-Mutations in the NYX or CACNA1F gene disrupt the transmission of visual signals between photoreceptors and retinal bipolar cells, which impairs vision.
-In people with the complete form of X-linked congenital stationary night blindness (resulting from NYX mutations), the function of rods is severely disrupted, while the function of cones is only mildly affected.
-In people with the incomplete form of the condition (resulting from CACNA1F mutations), rods and cones are both affected, although they retain some ability to detect light.
+Variants in the NYX or CACNA1F gene disrupt the transmission of visual signals between photoreceptors and bipolar cells, which impairs vision.
+In people with the complete form of X-linked congenital stationary night blindness, the rod pathway is severely disrupted, while the cone pathway is only mildly affected.
+In people with the incomplete form of the condition, the rod and cone pathways are both affected, although the affected person does have the ability to detect some light.

 Inheritance

-In X-linked recessive inheritance, a female with one altered copy of the gene in each cell is called a carrier.
-Carriers of an NYX or CACNA1F mutation can pass on the mutated gene, but most do not develop any of the vision problems associated with X-linked congenital stationary night blindness.
+In X-linked recessive inheritance, a person with one altered copy of the gene on one of their two X chromosomes is called a carrier.
+Carriers of an NYX or CACNA1F gene variant can pass on the altered gene, but most do not develop any of the vision problems associated with X-linked congenital stationary night blindness.
 However, carriers may have retinal changes that can be detected with an electroretinogram.

 Other Names for This Condition